Frequently Asked Questions

 - All remarks shall be related to City business issues or matters of public policy.

 - No loaning or transferring of minutes shall occur.

 - Redundant comments are deemed to have a dilatory effect on the expeditious and orderly progress of the meeting and are not allowed.

 - The speaker shall only address the Commission.

 Can residents add items to the Commission agenda?

-Yes; however, all items must be submitted to the City Manager's Office for consideration.
+Yes, however, any requests to add an Agenda Item must be submitted to the City Manager’s Office for consideration.
 There is no guarantee that all resident requests will appear on the agenda; whereby, if Staff is able to resolve a situation, they will do so before submitting to the City Commission.